 My best advice is to support your thyroid with ReMyte and ReMag; support your adrenals with ReMag, sea salt and rest; and support your sex hormones with all of the above.
-You can freely download my ReMyte and ReMag Books from the FAQ section of RnA ReSet to learn more and find out in a few hours what took me forty years to understand and remedy.
+You can freely download my ReMyte and ReMag Books to learn more and find out in a few hours what took me forty years to understand and remedy.

 Carolyn Dean MD ND